0xMiya/Guides/Installation/Gentoo/gentoo.md

 	Press Esc two times to go back

 * It is recommended to enable all Gentoo specific options
 * Choose either OpenRC or systemd
 * Make sure that every driver that is vital for booting (such as SCSI controller) is compiled in the kernel and not as a module
 * Select the exact processor type.
 Also enabel MCE features if available.
 (Needed to notify users of any hardware problems).
 In x86_64 these errors are not printed to dmesg, but to /dev/mcelog.
 In that case also install "app-admin/mcelog".
 * Select "Maintain a devtmpfs file system to mount at /dev" so that critical device files are already available early in the boot process.
 * Enable SCSI disk support
 * Under File systems select support for the filesystems you use.
-Don't compile the filesystem that is used for the root partiton as module, otherwise Gentoo will not be able to mount the partition.
+Don't compile the filesystem that is used for the root partiton as modules, otherwise Gentoo will not be able to mount the partition.
 * Enable Network device support (Ethernet and Wireless Cards)
-* Enable SMP support
+* Enable SMP support (For multicore processors)
 * Enable USB support
 * Enable GPT support
 * Enable support for UEFI

 * Now exit the configuration and start the compilation process